-When deciding how to pay your Recruiter, it’s tempting to go right to paying a contingency fee.
-After all that means you only have to pay them for results which is great, right?
+When deciding how to pay your Recruiter, it’s tempting to go right to pay a contingency fee.
+After all, that means you only have to pay them for results which is great, right?

 Do you have a question about which fee structure is better for your business?

 Dispute Resolution in Your Recruitment Agreement